 Filesort with Small LIMIT Optimization

 n is sufficiently small, the optimizer will use a priority queue for sorting.
-The alternative is, roughly speaking, to sort the entire output and then pick only first
+Before the optimization's porting to MariaDB 10.0, the alternative was, roughly speaking, to sort the entire output and then pick only first

 The first way is to check the Sort_priority_queue_sorts status variable.
 It shows the number of times that sorting was done through a priority queue.
 (The total number of times sorting was done is a sum Sort_range and Sort_scan).

 # Time: 140714 18:30:39 # User@Host: root[root] @ localhost # Thread_id: 3 Schema: test QC_hit: No # Query_time: 0.053857 Lock_time: 0.000188 Rows_sent: 11 Rows_examined: 100011 # Full_scan: Yes Full_join: No Tmp_table: No Tmp_table_on_disk: No # Filesort: Yes Filesort_on_disk: No Merge_passes: 0 Priority_queue: Yes SET timestamp=1405348239;SET timestamp=1405348239; select * from t1 where col1 between 10 and 20 order by col2 limit 100;

 Note the "Priority_queue: Yes" on the last comment line. (

 pt-query-digest is able to parse slow query logs with the Priority_queue field)